arindamss007/Salespoint/README.md

 		2. Run >>bash Salespoint.sh

-*NOTE : But The script needs to install GCC
+🔸NOTE : But The script needs to install GCC
 Compiler on your linux-system either this script will not work properly.
 If you have any different Compiler then